plepe/pgmapcss/doc/database-API.md

 }
 ```

-The minimal file looks like this:
+The template file looks like this:
 ```python
 # objects() yields all objects which match the query/queries in the current
 # bounding box.